Driving like a granny – the black box myth

 Refusing to speed or compete when someone's tailgating you.
 Telling a friend to back off when they want you to do something stupid.
 THAT is driving confidence.

 A bit of old fashioned politeness.
-So much about being on the road is frustrating and it's easy to go from zero to PISSED OFF in 5 seconds.
+So much about being on the road is frustrating and it's easy to go from zero to really annoyed in 5 seconds.
 But getting mad just gets us into trouble.

 Keep some perspective.
 Think about when you've had a really bad day and someone's beeped at you for taking too long at a roundabout or accidentally cutting them up.
 The driver who's just riled you up?
 This could be their bad day.